 - Print this information for your records and keep it in a secure place.
 Your User ID and Password are necessary to enter the Portal for all online services and registration.
+You may also write this information below for future use.
 After completion, click "Logout".

 NOTE: If your intention is to make a payment with an Electronic Check, you must wait 24 hours to enroll after completing the process, as explained above.

 A prerequisite is a course or condition that must be completed/met prior to enrollment in another specified course.
 For instance, X may be a prerequisite for Y. Therefore, you will be required to take and pass X in order to enroll in Y.

 International students are required to obtain a Permission Number in order to register for classes.
 To obtain a Permission Number students should follow these steps: